Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 42. ### Question42
-Which of the following are quality goals in application architecture?
+Which of the following are quality goals in Application Architecture?

 - [ ] Design Pattern selection.
 - [x] Scalability.